thenets/pmzero/README.md

 # pmzero

-Inspired by PM2 and a harder Amazon interview process.
+Inspired by PM2 and a hard Amazon interview process.